The PMMA Charter

 Section 11.
 There shall be a Secretary of the Academy appointed by the Philippine Merchant Marine Academy Board.
 He shall be the Secretary of the Board as well as the Academy, and shall keep such records of the Academy as may be designated by the Board.

 Section 12.
-Graduates of the Philippine Merchant Marine Academy who are holders of a Bachelor of Science degree in Marine Transportation, major in navigation and seamanship, shall be exempted from taking the third mate examination, and those who are holders of a Bachelor of Science degree in Marine Transportation, major in steam engine and electrical engineering, shall be exempted from taking the fourth steam engineer’s examination.
+Graduates of the Philippine Merchant Marine Academy who are holders of a Bachelor of Science degree in Marine Transportation, major in navigation and seamanship, shall be exempted from taking the third mate examination, and those who are holders of a Bachelor of Science degree in Marine Engineering, major in steam engine and electrical engineering, shall be exempted from taking the fourth steam engineer’s examination.

 Section 13.
 In order not to interrupt the smooth functioning of the present four-year nautical curriculum of the Philippine Nautical School, the present Superintendent and faculty, as well as the other personnel, shall be absorbed by the new Academy.
 Salaries of these personnel shall be adjusted at the discretion of the Academy Board within the limits available for appropriation.